apache/guacamole-manual/src/vault.md

 Failing that, if a secret is available using the connection grop config, that value will be used.
 Only when neither the global or containing connection group KSM configs define a secret will the user KSM config be used.
-Note also that user KSM configs will be disabled unless `ksm-allow-user-config` is set to true.
+Note also that user KSM configs will be disabled unless the global `ksm-allow-user-config` and per-connection `ksm-user-config-enabled` attribute are both set to true.

-These KSM config values can be set directly in the webapp, on the connection group edit page, and on the user preferences page.
+These KSM config values can be set directly in the webapp, on the [connection group edit page](connection-group-management), and on the [user preferences page](preferences).
 Unlike the `ksm-config` global configuration, either the base64-encoded configuration provided by Keeper Commander can be used, or the one-time token can be used directly.

 (completing-vault-install)=